 NRxBeam,i is the scaling factor for Rx beam sweeping, and NRxBeam,i=1 if positioning frequency layer i is in FR1 and NRxBeam,i=8 if positioning frequency layer i is in FR2,

-Lavailable_PRS,i is the time duration of available PRS can be measured in the positioning frequency layer i, and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].
+Lavailable_PRS,i is the time duration of available PRS resources in the positioning frequency layer i, to be measured during Tavailable_PRS,i, and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].
+For calculation of Lavailable_PRS,i, only the PRS resources unmuted and fully or partially overlapped with MG are considered.

 NPRS,islot is the maximum number of DL PRS resources of positioning frequency layer i configured in a slot,